pthub/slate/source/index.md

 ```

-This endpoint retrieves a list of schemes on the system.
+This endpoint retrieves a scheme based on the scheme code.

 <aside class="warning">The scheme must already exist on our systems</aside>